Table of Contents

 to see how much space is allocated for each

-table having data
+NDB table having data

 stored on disk, as well as how much remains available for